What Damages Are Available In A Workers Compensation Claim?

 What Medical Coverage Is Provided Through Workers’ Compensation?

 If you are hurt during the course of your employment, 100% of your medical bills are covered through workers’ compensation, with no deductible or co-payment.
 However, you cannot choose your own doctor.
 The insurance carrier has the right to direct your care to a specific medical provider.
 If the insurance carrier fails to assign a physician after you request treatment, you may then seek treatment with the physician of your choice, for at least an initial consultation and treatment recommendation.
-A workers’ compensation attorney may then file a Motion for Medical Treatment on your behalf, to compel the insurance carrier to authorize the recommended medical treatment.
+A Workers’ Compensation Attorney in Flemington, NJ may then file a Motion for Medical Treatment on your behalf, to compel the insurance carrier to authorize the recommended medical treatment.

 Who Will Pay My Wages If I Am Unable To Work As A Result Of An Accident?